Hot Tub Privacy

 A pergola may not be a great option if you want to block out rain and sun, though you have a lot of neat options for decorating them with various wall materials, such as hanging lanterns or vines.

 We recommend choosing the enclosure you want based on the way in which you intend to make use of your hot tub.
 For example, if you want privacy around a hot tub to turn it into a full-on entertainment space, gazebos and pavilions are the way to go.
 Both of these structures come with completed roofs, meaning you get full protection from the sun and rain.
 A gazebo or pavilion also allows you to create unique lighting that sits above your hot tub, perfect for times when you want to soak at night.
+More information can be found on our "hot tub privacy ideas" page.

 Do note that when you have a gazebo or pavilion structure, you will need to come up with a way for rising steam to escape.
 Otherwise, steam will rise out of the hot tub and collect on the top of your gazebo or pavilion enclosure before dripping down.
 To keep a gazebo free from moisture, people often install fans.